Having large plants and dwarf trees on your deck, porch and even indoors can add…

 N or nitrogen is important to grow rich green leaves.
 Nitrogen is vital for the plant to convert sunlight to sugars ….photosynthesis.

 P or phosphorus helps form new roots, grow seeds, fruit and flowers.
-Without the right amount of phosphorus available your plants may grow big and green but may not product good fruits or flowers.
+Without the right amount of phosphorus available your plants may grow big and green but may not produce good fruits or flowers.

 K or potassium helps grow strong stems.
 It also helps overall balanced growth and some disease control.
 Potassium helps water and other nutrients to move thru the tissue of the plants.
 Without adequate potassium plants become weak and the growth will be stunted.